ridhimainukurti/p1-Valid/docs/index.md

 ## Welcome to GitHub Pages

-You can use the [editor on GitHub](https://github.com/ridhimainukurti/p1-Valid/edit/master/docs/index.md) to maintain and preview the content for your website in Markdown files.
+TutorVue is a tutoring site where students from Del Norte can seek help amd guidance from upperclassmen in any class subject!
+Vue the new you!

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+ [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown